JuneSaturn/junesaturn.github.io/README.md

 ##### IN DEVELOPMENT
 * Language preferences are saved via cookies.
-* Incorporated jQuery 3.7.1 selectively to enhance code readability.
+* Incorporated jQuery 3.7.1 and Vue.js to enhance code readability.